Sharayu1071/Codecademy-Hackathon/README.md

 ### The project is created using

+- HTML
+- CSS
-- HTML,CSS,Javascript
+- Javascript
 - PHP
 - MySQL
+- jQuery
 - Sawo Api
-- Razorpay payment gateway integration
+- Razorpay payment gateway integration.
 - vaccination availability Api
 - Firebase WebRTC
+- Canva

 # 🚀 Future Plans

-- Doctors login.
+- Doctors login page.
 - patient profile page.
-- Online medicines delivery feature.
+- online medicine delivery at doorstep.
 - Will try to include blockchain technology to keep the data safe and maintain privacy of our users.

 **This is landing page of Home Clinic **